WITH SO MANY DIFFERENT SHAPES, AND SIZES AVAILABLE, IT CAN BE TRICKY DECIDING WHICH BOARD IS RIGHT FOR YOU

-Buying your first (or even second!) skateboard can be confusing – with so many different shapes, and sizes available, it can be tricky deciding which board is right for you.
+Buying your first (or even second!) skateboard can be confusing.
 A complete skateboard is always the best option for a beginner, as this offers all the components needed to get you up and rolling straight away.
 Here we’ll take a look at some different boards to see which is best suited for you!

 There’s no defined age of which is right to start skateboarding, however 6 years old is often seen as a suitable age for someone to start finding their feet, providing the right safety gear is worn.